nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

 ### Outline Mask

 What we are going to produce this time is a post-processing shader that creates an outline mask to be applied to the CharacterCam.
-This shader will take the Scene Depth Normal from CharacterCam and turn it into CharacterMask.
+This shader gets the Scene Depth Normal from CharacterCam and turn it into Outline Mask.

 First, receive and save Scene's Depth and Normal Texture.
 It also declares a variable that will store values compared to neighboring pixels.